Make your breakfast special with these healthy but very delicious, beautifully soft, very fluffy, oil-free vegan pancakes.

 I have not included sugar of any kind in this recipe because I figure that whatever you add as a topping is usually sweet anyway.
 If however you do want your pancakes sweet feel free to add some to the batter.
 About one tablespoon should be enough.

-These pancakes can be served with whatever you enjoy most but are particularly good with fresh strawberries and maple syrup or my Blueberry Lavender Sauce.
+These pancakes can be served with whatever you enjoy most but are particularly good with vegan yogurt, fresh strawberries, Vanilla Roasted Strawberries, vegan butter and maple syrup, easy frozen berry compote or my Blueberry Lavender Sauce.

 For 2 pancakes